What Is Bot Spam and How to Prevent It on Your Website

 2. Use CAPTCHA or reCAPTCHA

-CAPTCHA tools require users to complete a simple task (like “select all the bridges”) to verify they are human.
+CAPTCHA tools require users to complete a simple task to verify they are human.
 It’s a simple but powerful barrier for bots.

 Popular tools include: